apache/incubator-streampark-website/blog/1-flink-framework-streampark.md

 ![](/blog/belle/flinksql.png)

-As shown in the image above, we use that ClusterId as the Kubernetes ClusterId task parameter for StreamPark.
+As shown in the image above, we use that ClusterId as the Kubernetes ClusterId task parameter for Apache StreamPark.
 Once the task is saved and submitted, it quickly transitions to a 'Running' state:

 ![](/blog/belle/detail.png)